 For most babies and children, further tests are not needed as your doctor will be able to make the diagnosis by talking to you and examining your baby or child.
 You may be asked to keep a diary of the amount of fluid and food your baby or child is taking and also how often they are bringing up food.

 Your doctor may refer your baby or child for further tests if they are having more severe symptoms.
 These may include:

-- pH monitoring of the food pipe (oesophagus).
-This involves inserting a very small probe down into the oesophagus to measure the amount of acid in the oesophagus.
+- pH monitoring of the gullet (oesophagus).
+This involves inserting a very small probe down into the gullet to measure the amount of acid there.

 - Endoscopy.
-This involves a small tube with a camera at the end being inserted into the oesophagus to look for any inflammation of the lining of the oesophagus and/or the stomach.
+This involves a small tube with a camera at the end being inserted into the gullet to look for any inflammation of the lining of the oesophagus and/or the stomach.

 - Barium swallow.
 This involves having a drink of barium followed by an X-ray.
 This test is not often performed nowadays.

 What treatments for reflux are there without using medicines?

 Regurgitation of a small quantity of milk after a feed without any other symptoms (possetting) is harmless in young infants and does not need any investigations or treatment.

 Many babies or children with reflux who are otherwise well do not need any specific treatment, as this condition improves with time without any treatment.
 Your baby's (or child's) weight will be monitored closely to ensure they are growing well and putting on weight appropriately.